magwenelab/crypto-QTL-paper/README.md

 - Used to generate and filter SAM and BAM files

 **Bamaddrg**
-- Used to add read group information to BAM**Freebayes hapotype caller**
+- Used to add read group information to BAM

+**Freebayes haplotype caller**
 - Used to detect genetic variants segregating in the mapping population

 **BLAT**
 - The blast like alignment tool

-# Description of scripts
+## Description of scripts

-## Aligning paired reads, make SAM and BAM files
+### Aligning paired reads, make SAM and BAM files

 **Generate-samtobam-freebayes-scripts.ipynb****
 - Generates bash commands for aligning FASTQ files.
-- See data availablity for SRA numbers to raw FASTQ files.
+- See data availability statement for SRA numbers to raw FASTQ files.

 Input: paired FASTQ files